VirtualEngine/Lability/Readme.md

 * Adds __experimental__ support for attaching multiple VHD files to VMs (#99)
   * See Examples\MultipleDiskExample.psd1 for an example
 * Fixes bug checking downloaded resource checksums (#219)
-* Prefixes/suffixes switch names with the environment prefix and/or suffix when defined
+* __BREAKING CHANGE:__ Prefixes/suffixes switch names with the environment prefix and/or suffix when defined
 * Fixes bug creating images with an empty hotfix array/object (#165, #221)
 * Fixes bug in Install-LabModule deploying modules to the AllUsers scope (#224)
 * Removes deprecated/plural cmdlets: Reset-LabVMDefaults, Set-LabVMDefaults, Get-LabVMDefaults, Reset-LabHostDefaults, Get-LabHostDefaults, Set-LabHostDefaults